 Our estimated liability for unrecognized tax benefits, which is included in "accrued expenses and other liabilities," is periodically assessed for adequacy and may be affected by changing interpretations of laws, rulings by tax authorities, changes and/or developments with respect to tax audits and expiration of the statutes of limitation.
 The outcome for a particular audit cannot be determined with certainty prior to the conclusion of the audit and, in some cases, the appeal or litigation process.
 The actual benefits ultimately realized may differ from our estimates.
 As each audit is concluded, adjustments, if any, are recorded in our financial statements.
-Additionally, in future periods, changes in facts, circumstances and new information may require us to adjust the recognition and measurement estimates are recognized in the period in which the changes occur.
+Additionally, in future periods, changes in facts, circumstances and new information may require us to adjust the recognition and measurement estimates with regard to individual tax positions.
+Changes in recognition and measurement estimates are recognized in the period in which the changes occur.